riccardotornesello/ca-ez-manager/README.md

 CA Manager is a command-line tool designed to simplify the management and usage of personalized Certificate Authorities (CA) for developers and system administrators.

+## Project status

+The development of this tool is on hold. it was an interesting experiment to try to create CLI tools in Python but for managing one's CA there are already much more advanced solutions such as easy-rsa.

 ## Installation

 Install the tool globally using pip: